-You may remember growing up, meeting your best friend in class or making friends in the most organic of ways by just running around in the playground.
-As adults, we don’t have the systems built in to make friends like we did when we were children and while it’s socially acceptable to say “I’m looking for a long-term committed (romantic) relationship”, it is not commonplace to say “I’m looking for a best friend.”
-In a strange sort of way, making or finding friendships as an adult, can be organic, but it can also be a lot like finding a romantic partner.
+When you were growing up, you may have met your best friend in class.
+Maybe you made friends in the most organic of ways, by just running around in the playground.
+As adults, we don’t have the systems built in to make friends like we did when we were children.
+While it’s socially acceptable to say “I’m looking for a long-term committed (romantic) relationship”… “I’m looking for a best friend.”?
+Not so much.
+Making friends as an adult can be organic, but it can also be a lot like finding a romantic partner.

 Envision Your Friend

 Think about the kind of people who you enjoy being around and who bring out the best in you.
 Think back to your childhood friends and what made them fun to hang out with.
 Are your ideal friends extroverted or introverted or a mixed bunch?
-Are they creative and artsy, academics or interested in socially-conscious awareness.
-Do they love the outdoors, are they movie buffs or enjoy home-cooked meals and engaging in hours of conversation about existentialism?
+Are they creative and artsy, academics, or interested in socially-conscious awareness?
+Do they love the outdoors?
+Are they movie buffs?
+Do they enjoy home-cooked meals and engaging in hours of conversation about existentialism?

-Think about the qualities that you would want in a friend in a similar fashion as how you might think about qualities that you would look for in a partner.
-All this being said, it is important to keep in mind that an ideal friend, just like an ideal partner, will not be perfect.
-Keeping this in mind will keep your expectations based in reality and you’ll be less likely to be disappointed by your friends’ imperfections.
+Think about the qualities you want in a friend in the same way you think about the qualities you want in a partner.
+It is important to keep in mind that an ideal friend, just like an ideal partner, will not be perfect.
+Keeping this in mind will keep your expectations based on reality and you’ll be less likely to be disappointed by imperfections while making friends as an adult.

 Go Where Your Friend is Likely to Hang Out Too